Digging Yourself Deeper

 Ratchet: No, wait, please listen to me.
 You can't do this to me.
 This job is my life.
 It means everything to me.
 You don't know what I've done to get here.
 The lies I've told!
 The lives I've ruined!
 Wait... this isn't helping me!

-Richard: No, no, no, no. I don't mean...
+Richard: Hi Maggie.
+Not eating?Maggie: Why are you all so obsessed with what I eat?
+I am not too skinny.Richard: No, no, no, no. I don't mean...
 Just that you'll need your energy for the team games.
 I mean, you're perfect just the way you are.
 And when I say perfect, I obviously don't mean that in a sexual way.
 I mean perfect in a neutral way.
 As if I were another woman saying that you were perfect, you know?
 Just one woman to another.
 Not that I'm implying anything like that.
 Or that there's anything wrong with that... sort of thing.
 Or... anything.Steve: 'Keep digging, we can still see you.

-Jim Carrey's character in Liar Liar, cursed so that he Cannot Tell a Lie, boards an elevator with a well-endowed woman.
+- Jim Carrey's character in Liar Liar, cursed so that he Cannot Tell a Lie, boards an elevator with a well-endowed woman.
 The first words out of his mouth are about her breasts.
 As he tries to cover himself, more and more lines about her rack spill out...
 Gilligan Cut to him leaving the elevator, having gotten well-slapped.

 Jim: Well, that's because you've got big jugs!
 I mean, your boobs are huge.
 I mean, I want to squeeze them.
 I mean...

 - Done rather drolly in The Great New Wonderful.
 Pastry chef Emme, along with her assistants, is presenting a line of birthday cakes to a wealthy Park Avenue girl.
 The girl expresses interest in one cake, commenting on how beautiful it is.
 One of Emme's assistants, Justin, then chimes in with "And it's easy on the hips."
 Another assistant hastily bails him out by explaining that the cake is a low-density one that doesn't require a lot of processed sugar to hold it up.
 When he's done, Justin says "That just basically means it's less fattening."

 - Happens to Cady repeatedly in Mean Girls.
 She refers to the phenomenon as 'word vomit'.

-More minor, yet still socially awkward occasions happen to Mr. Bingley in the 2005 Pride and Prejudice.
+- More minor, yet still socially awkward occasions happen to Mr. Bingley in the 2005 Pride and Prejudice.

-"I'm not a good reader.
+"It’s a pleasure.
+I mean, it’s not a pleasure that she’s ill.
+Of course not.
+It’s a pleasure that she’s here, being ill.
+Um...""I'm not a good reader.
 I prefer being out of doors.
 Oh, I mean, I can read, of course.
 And I'm not suggesting you can't read out of doors..."

 - In Schtonk! (about the faked Hitler diaries), with a journalist meeting Freya von Hepp, Göring's niece.

-My Cousin Vinny: The plot is the result of Vinny's cousin Billy and his friend Stanley being charged with murder.
+- My Cousin Vinny: The plot is the result of Vinny's cousin Billy and his friend Stanley being charged with murder.
 How did they get a murder charge?
 They didn't even know what they were arrested for , and kept answering questions thinking they were being charged with stealing some groceries they forgot to pay for.
 In fact this is Truth in Television for many people convicted of a crime because of statements made to the police, because many of the things you say, no matter how innocuous, can lead to a conviction.

-In the chick-lit/mystery novels Bad Kitty and Kitty Kitty, the main character Jasmine Callihan has this problem a lot.
+- In the chick-lit/mystery novels Bad Kitty and Kitty Kitty, the main character Jasmine Callihan has this problem a lot.
 She blames it all on the monkeys that live in her head.
 For instance, when she is trying to leave a message on her boyfriend's cell phone, while she is convinced he is cheating on her, Hilarity Ensues:

 - "Hi, Jack, it's me.
 Jas.
 Jasmine.
 I'm sorry I missed you on IM yesterday but I got arrested for murder.
 I mean, I didn't do it, but I accidentally told the police I did, so it was confusing.
 Now we're going for dinner at The House That Kills, but that is only a nickname because a lot of people have died there, but it's completely safe.
 Anyway, I hope you're having a very nice morning and not melting in anyone's mouth or hands - Sorry, I meant molting.
 On anyone.
 Ha ha.
 Because molting is bad.
 Unless you're a wee creature of the forest, but - um, never mind, I've got to go, bye."

 - A scene in Robert Asprin's Myth-ing Persons has Guido doing this to himself with his employer Skeeve; he only belatedly informs Skeeve that they're being followed, and then tries to defend himself by saying that the follower is so obvious that any idiot could tell they were there.
 Fellow employee Massha cheerfully invokes this trope.

-In the Gaunts Ghosts novel Blood Pact, Gaunt tricks Ayatani Zweil into going for his medical by making the latter condemn the person who hadn't gone for medicals until he realises that he's talking about himself.
+- In the Gaunt's Ghosts novel Blood Pact, Gaunt tricks Ayatani Zweil into going for his medical by making the latter condemn the person who hadn't gone for medicals until he realises that he's talking about himself.

-Ravirn: Ravirn has a tendency towards this, which Melchior lampshades in WebMage:
+- Ravirn: Ravirn has a tendency towards this, which Melchior lampshades in WebMage: